ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 ## LICENSE

    This repo originated from the awesome work by Yidadaa in his [repo](https://github.com/Yidadaa/ChatGPT-Next-Web).
 And we tried to make it better in every way we can with our limited budget.
-Thus, for the components and parts that are still used by the source repo have the following licence that is same as the source repo:
+Thus, for the components and parts that are still used from the source repo have the following license that is the same as the source repo:

 [Anti 996 License](https://github.com/kattgu7/Anti-996-License/blob/master/LICENSE_CN_EN)

-   For everything else our [Terms of Use](https://cognitiev.com/#terms) will be final and binding for all parties.
+   For everything else that we added, changed, or improved from the parent repository is our proprietary, and our [Terms of Use](https://cognitiev.com/#terms will be final and binding for all parties.
+In case of any doubt please contact us at support@cognitiev.com 🧠